SimonCropp/MarkdownSnippets/readme.md

 ## Using Snippets

-The keyed snippets can then be used in any documentation `.md` file by adding the text `snippet: KEY`.
+The keyed snippets can be used in any documentation `.md` file by adding the text `snippet: KEY`.

 Then snippets with the key (all versions) will be rendered in a tabbed manner.
 If there is only a single version then it will be rendered as a simple code block with no tabs.